google/docsy/README.md

 hugo server
 ```

-Navigate to http://localhost:1313/td/docs/getting-started/ to read the theme documentaton.
+Navigate to http://localhost:1313/td/docs/getting-started/ to read the theme documentation.